department-of-veterans-affairs/va.gov-team/products/identity/Research/2024-08 Sign in transition/2024-08 Sign in transition conversation guide.md

   - [Any other options] Can you walk me through your rationale for doing _____?

 ### Interstitial content
-- [For this section, we want to understand how much information vs extra context is needed to convince them to make the change because it’s mandatory.
+- [For this section, we want to understand how much information vs fluff is needed to convince them to make the change because it’s mandatory.
 Soft language or more direct language?]
 - [If the veteran decides to make the switch, skip to the 3rd bullet.]
-- [If they decide to continue with MHV or DS Logon]
-  - Do you know if you have a Login.gov or ID.me account?
+- [If they decide to continue with MHV or DS Logon] -Do you know if you have a Login.gov or ID.me account?
 [If both, which one would you use?]
 - [Show various versions of the interstitial with increasing urgency.]
    - What would you do next?
    - [If they ignore the alert, show them the next interstitial and so on].
 - I’m going to share with you some content, and I’d like to walk through how you interpret what it means.
    - Identity-verified vs verified account
    - Benefits
    - VA.gov account vs login.gov/ID.me “account”
+   - Options “Available through X date” vs “We’ll remove X option after X date”
 - Additional Help
    - If you had follow-up questions about these changes, what would you do?
    - [Focus on links for more information]
       - “You’ll need to sign into Va.gov…”
       - “Learn more about how to create a verified account…”
       - Learn more about this change…”

 ### Inherited Proofing
+- [Show content] “We have started creating a Login.gov account for you using the information from MHV.
+You can continue completing your account here.”    -   - What would you do next?
+- [Va.gov] If a Login.gov or ID.me account was created for you using information you previously provided to [MHV or DS Logon], what would you expect to be able to do on VA.gov?
+   - If you also had to take additional steps to be able to complete specific tasks like changing your direct deposit, how would that make you feel?
-- If you could push a button to have a Login.gov or ID.me account created for you using your previous information you provided to [MHV or DS Logon], what would you expect from that?
+- [VA ecosystem] If a Login.gov or ID.me account was created for you using information you previously provided to [MHV or DS Logon], what would you expect to be able to do on the mobile app?
+   - If you also had to provide additional information to be able to complete specific tasks like changing your direct deposit, how would that make you feel?
+   - What if this new account only worked on VA.gov and not on MHV or the mobile app?
+How would you feel?
+   - What would you do next?
-- Do you use any other government websites?
+- [Other government websites] Do you use any other government websites?
-- Do you ever use a Login.gov or ID.me account for those?
-If a Login.gov or ID.me account was created for you using your previous information you provided to [MHV or DS Logon] and ______ site allowed you to use that account, what would you expect to happen?
+   - If a Login.gov or ID.me account was created for you using your previous information you provided to [MHV or DS Logon] and you saw that that was an option to sign into [that website] would you expect to be able to use that account to sign in there?
+What would you expect to be able to do?
+      - Would you expect any limitations?
 [We want to understand what they expect to be able to do with the other government website.]

-ADD QUESTION - to get at if this account linking only worked on va.gov and didn't work on MHV or mobile app

 ## Round 3 - Closing Q’s and Thank you | 3 minutes
 - That is all the questions that I wanted to cover today, so I’m going to look at my messages to see if notetakers and observers had any questions they wanted to ask or follow up on.